FitLayout/fitlayout-puppeteer/README.md

 ## Requirements

 `Node.js` version 14 or greater and `npm` version 6 or later are required for installing the package.
+For Windows, WSL is required.

 ## Installation